Jameshsiao/camino-k8s-testnet-creator/README.md

 - changes to the genesis block require an update of the testnet creator

 ---
-# Docker Compose for Local Development
+# Docker Compose for Custom Local Development
 ## Quickstart
 - clone this repo with submodule
     ```shell